brynnb/Unreal-Engine-2-Unofficial-Official-Documentation/Uncategorized/BeamEmitter.md

 ## Introduction

 This document will cover Beam Emitters, one of five different possible emitters available in the 3323 build.
 For more information on general emitter properties, see  [EmittersReference](../Content%20Creation/Effects/EmittersReference.md).
-For more information on the other three emitter types, see  [SpriteEmitter](https://udn.epicgames.com/Two/SpriteEmitter),  [SparkEmitter](SparkEmitter.md),  [MeshEmitter](MeshEmitter.md) and [TrailEmitter?.This Emitter is very useful to create lightning and electrical effects.
-It stretches the chosen texture into a beam with HighFrequencyPoints and LowFrequencyPoints.
-There must be at least two of each to make the lightning work.
-Each beam is one particle.
-Normally, the beam is only one angular line, but you can also give it branches.As previously stated, we will be discussing Beam Emitters a property at a time, with most of our attention on those properties unique to, or especially relevant to, these Emitters.

-## Acceleration

-Applies acceleration to the beam particles.
-This is probably not going to be useful as real-world lightning bolts are not visibly affected by gravity.
-Probably better results will result in changes to  [StartVelocityRange](BeamEmitter.md#velocity).
-For more information on Acceleration check out the [Emitters Reference](../Content%20Creation/Effects/EmittersReference.md#acceleration) document.
+For more information on the other three emitter types, see  [SpriteEmitter](https://udn.epicgames.com/Two/SpriteEmitter),  [SparkEmitter](SparkEmitter.md),  [MeshEmitter](MeshEmitter.md) and [StartVelocityRange](BeamEmitter.md#velocity) document.

 ## Beam